keep all apps in your company up-to-date effortlessly

 Business licensing is now implemented in MacUpdater 2.0, just select 'Business Edition' during purchase and we'll contact you with a quote and/or invoice.

-'Pro' versus 'Business':
+'Pro' versus 'Business'

-The 'Pro' and 'Business' editions of MacUpdater are technically basically identically.
+The 'Pro' and 'Business' editions of MacUpdater are technically identical.
 The difference is in the licensing.
 The 'Pro' version is only sold to private consumers and comes with a receipt.
 The 'Business' edition is sold to companies and other legal entities and comes with an invoice.
 If you are a freelancer or one-man business you may choose which version you prefer but please remember, we will not issue invoices for anything but the 'Business' version.

 What do you think?

-Please let us know if the current and upcoming facilities are just what exactly what you need or whether we should adjust or extend our roadmap to support your use-case.
+Please let us know if the current and upcoming facilities are exactly what you need or whether we should adjust or extend our roadmap to support your use-case.
 We'd very much like to hear how you are using MacUpdater and how we could make MacUpdater work perfectly in your setting.